KaGeN101/rover/README.md

 #### Fails safe
 The rover will never go outside of it defined zone, if commands want to go over a boundary the rover will not move beyond the boundary and will ignore that command.
 It then tries the next command and either move back or along the boundary.
-If you keep making commands beyond the boundary direcion, it will most probably just get stuck in a conner eventaully and never go beyond that point.
+If you keep making commands beyond the boundary direcion, it will most probably just get stuck in a corner eventaully and never go beyond that point.
 This is and ultimate fail safe even if you keep sending commands to it.

 ### Testing